top of page

 7:00 PM – Dinner and the big TikTok debate

-8:00 p.m. – Household or escape?
+8:00 PM – Household chores or escape?

-I start the household and assign tasks.
+I'll get the household chores started and delegate tasks.

 10:00 PM – Bedtime.
 Theoretically.

-• “Just one more episode!”
+• "Only one more episode!"

-• “I just need to google something!”
+• "I just need to quickly Google something!"

-• “I’m not tired yet!”
+• "I'm not tired at all!"

 Just a normal day.